StevenBlack/vocab/readme.md

 ### maunder
-O.K. to confuse with meander, which means more or less the same thing.
-To maunder is to walk or talk in a random or confused manner.
-"The sick man, flushed with fever, maundered on about his wasted life."
+To walk or talk in a random or confused manner.

 ### maverick